ivanachillee/social-perception/README.md

 ## Introduction

 The *European Social Survey* is a social scientific endeavour to map the attitudes, beliefs and behaviour patterns of the various populations in Europe.
-The data is open to everyone on the [European Social Survey website](https://www.europeansocialsurvey.org/). **Social Perception** makes use of this public-access data with the objective of analysing human convictions, thoughts, world conceptions, and how can these be modelled.
+The data is open to everyone at the [European Social Survey website](https://www.europeansocialsurvey.org/). **Social Perception** makes use of this public-access data with the objective of analysing human convictions, thoughts, world conceptions, and how can these be modelled.

 ## Discoverings